surge-synthesizer/surge-rack/README.md

 This repo holds an experimental set of code which aims to break apart the surge synth at https://github.com/surge-synthesizer/surge/ into distinct rack modules for the oscillator, filter, effect, and waveshaper block segments.
 Maybe one day the LFOs also.
+Best way to find out about it is to hop on our slack as detailed over at the surge README.

 ## Rack Version Which?